atmiya0/EECS4461_Team14_Project/README.md

 # Project Name
 The Trend Manipulator: AI Driving Trends on X

+# §A. Overview of the current implementation state.

+# §B. How to run the simulation (installation steps, commands).
+- Download the three code file from [src](src) folder.
+- Get the dependencies from [requirements.txt][requirements.txt].
+- Open the files in VSCode.
+- Run the command "pip install -r requirements.txt" in the same folder.
+- Finally, Run the command "python -m solara run app.py".

+# §C. Limitations and planned improvements for the next phase.

 # Table of contents
 - [Deliverable 1](Docs/Deliverable1/)
 - [Deliverable 2](Docs/Deliverable2/DEL2B_Proposal/)